MarwaneF98/gemini-math-grader/README.md

  4. **Phase 2 (Dynamic Math Boxes & Marks):** It maps out the individual equation lines in the right margin, drawing Green checkmarks for flawless steps, Blue checkmarks for logic recoveries (ECF), Purple boxes for minor mistakes, and Red boxes for conceptual failures.
  5. **Phase 3 (Smart Routing):** It evaluates incorrect steps and draws text feedback boxes.
 Using a custom radial search algorithm, the notes dynamically look for empty space nearby, gracefully dodging the stamp, the margin marks, and the original equations.
 Connector lines intelligently anchor to the sides of the error boxes to keep the math clear!
 ## 📄 License
-© 2026 Marwane Farhane.
+© 2026 Marwane Farhane (❄️ Snowflake).
 Licensed under the MIT License.
-Feel free to use, modify, and distribute it!
+Feel free to fork, modify, and distribute it!